briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

     by the Ohio Director of Public Safety and is in proper working order;

-    3. _(3)_ The person, if under eighteen years of age, is wearing a protective helmet on the person’s head with the chin strap properly fastened, and the motorized bicycle is equipped with a rear-view mirror; and
+    3. _(3)_ The person, if under eighteen years of age, is wearing a protective helmet on the person's head with the chin strap properly fastened, and the motorized bicycle is equipped with a rear-view mirror; and

     4. _(4)_ The person operates the motorized bicycle when practicable within